apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 ## CLI configuration

-If you need to provide further customization, such as customizing the location of where to search for your documents, you can provide a config file at the root of your project.
+To override the default options, you can provide a config file.
 Create a `persisted-query-manifest.config.json` file in the root of your project.

 ```json
 {